maikelthedev/maikeldotuk.github.io/_drafts/_posts/moving-on.md

 I want a new laptop but I don't want to pay it financed.
 Nor do I want a screen smaller than 17 inches.

 I want pijama parties in my new flat every Friday evening.
 I want a better social life.
 I want to connect with people related to the software development world, especially DevOps, full stack javascript connoisseurs, and people that in general know how to get some self-employment skills (my boss knows this last one though).

+I want to know if I can use Bark.com to give quotes for software development projects.

+I need a bit more of organisation though, I feel life is spinning a bit out of control lately.
+I suppose is the fact that I have no savings, I feel very very uncomfortable when I don't have any savings.
+All the money I have is for the deposit and first month of the flat.
+I feel save when I've got 2000 pounds in my bank account and growing.
+I'm not a expender, I'm a saver.